-Interferometry station was chosen to serve as the most basic experimental setup.
+The interferometry station was chosen to serve as the most basic experimental setup.
 We connected the new data acquisition system to two SDRX01B receivers.
-Block schematics of the setup used is shown in the Figure 3.4.
-Two ground-plane antennae were used and mounted outside the balcony at CTU building at location 50° 4' 36.102" N, 14° 25' 4.170" E. Antennae were equipped with LNA01A amplifiers.
+The schematic diagram of the setup used is shown in Figure 3.4.
+Two ground-plane antennas were used and mounted outside the balcony of the CTU building at the location 50° 4' 36.102" N, 14° 25' 4.170" E. Antennas were equipped with LNA01A amplifiers.
 All coaxial cables had the same length of 5 meters.
-Antennae were isolated by common mode ferrite bead mounted on cable to minimise the signal coupling between antennas.
-Evaluation system consisted of SDGPSDO local oscillator subsystem used to tune the local oscillator frequency.
+Antennas were isolated by the common mode ferrite bead mounted on the cable to minimise the signal coupling between antennas.
+The evaluation system consisted of SDGPSDO local oscillator subsystem used to tune the local oscillator frequency.

-Despite of the schematic diagram proposed at beginning of system description 2.1.
-We have used two separate oscillators - one oscillator drives ENC signal to ADCs still through FPGA based divider and the other one drives it to SDRX01B mixer.
+Despite of the schematic diagram proposed at beginning of system description 2.1, we have used two separate oscillators.
+One oscillator drives ENC signal to ADCs still through FPGA based divider and the second oscillator drives it to SDRX01B mixer.

 The reason for this modification was an attempt to simplify the frequency tuning during the experiment.
-A single oscillator may be used only with a proper setting of FPGA divider and this divider may be modified only by recompilation of FPGA code and loading/flashing a new FPGA design.
-Due to fact that the FPGA is connected to PCI express and kernel drivers with hardware must be reinitialized, reboot of PC is required every time a FPGA design is changed.
+A single oscillator may be used only with a proper setting of FPGA divider.
+This divider may be modified only by the recompilation of FPGA code and loading/flashing a new FPGA design.
+Due to fact that the FPGA is connected to PCI express and kernel drivers with hardware must be reinitialized, the reboot of PC is required every time a FPGA design is changed.
 Instead of this complicated procedure, we set the FPGA divider to a constant division factor of 30 and used another district oscillator for ADCdual01 sampling modules and for SDRX01B receiver.
-We have used ACOUNT02A MLAB instrument for frequency checking of correct setup on both local oscillators.
+We have used ACOUNT02A MLAB instrument for frequency checking of the correct setup on both local oscillators.

 Figure 3.5.
-Demonstration of phase difference between antennae.
+Demonstration of the phase difference between antennas.

-For the simplest demonstration of phase difference between antennae, we have analysed part of the signal by complex conjugate multiplication between channels.
-Results of this analysis can be seen in the following picture 3.5.
+For the simplest demonstration of the phase difference between antennas, we have analyzed part of the signal by the complex conjugate multiplication between channels.
+Results of this analysis can be seen in the following picture, see Figure 3.5.
 Points of the selected part of the signal create a clear vector, which illustrates the presence of the constant phase difference determined by RF source direction.

-■ 3.2.3 Simple passive Doppler radar
+3.2.3 Simple passive Doppler radar